How We Hooked The Kids

 - Selecting what toys to bring for youngsters can be difficult as they're often messy and take up too much space.
 We've found that a little cooking set provides hours of entertainment and can be taken to the beach or played with water in the cockpit.

 - Read sailing and adventure books suitable for children.
-(See our list of favorites.)
+(See sidebar for our list of favorites.)

 - Take tons of photos.
 You never know when a great picture might make you want to repeat the experience.